CELT Notes

 This institute will lead attendees through the work of designing or redesigning one course, beginning with student learning outcomes, and moving to assessments, then, assignments, and finally activities and course materials.
 Even if you can’t attend all workshops in this series, we welcome drop-ins to any/all remaining workshops in this series.
 All workshops will be held in the CELT Conference Room, Valders 242, from 9:45 a.m. – 10:45 a.m., unless otherwise noted.

 Workshop #4:.
-Backwards Design: Course Materials and Instruction, Thursday, May 8.
+Backwards Design: Course Content, Materials, Instruction, Thursday, May 8.

 ACM Opportunities